Asgaros/asgaros-forum/readme.txt

 * Done!

 == Frequently Asked Questions ==
+= I cant see new posts/threads or modifications I made to the forum = If you are using some third-party plugin for caching (WP Super Cache for example) and disable caching for the forum-page, everything should work fine again.
 = I cant upload my files =
 By default only files of the following filetype can be uploaded: jpg, jpeg, gif, png, bmp, pdf.
 You can modify the allowed filetypes inside the forum administration.
 = Where can I add moderators? =